yast/yast-installation/doc/yupdate.md

 #### Patching Multiple Packages

-The `yast patch` command installs the sources from all running `rake server` servers.
+The `yupdate patch` command installs the sources from all running `rake server` servers.
 If you need to update sources from several packages you can just run `rake server` in all of them and install them with a single `yupdate` call.